codacy/codacy-ruff/docs/description/FBT001_boolean-type-hint-positional-argument.md

 the argument.
 Dunder methods that define operators are exempt from this rule, as are setters and @override definitions.
-In preview, this rule will also flag annotations that include boolean variants, like bool | int.
 ## Example
 ```
 from math import ceil, floor